belozersky321/PhyloBench/README.md

 After all trees are inferred, run the script `consense-ncbi.py` to create two files: `ncbi.tre` and `ncbi-consense.tre`.
-Both contains trees in Newick format, the first one is the (usually unresolved) tree from the NCBI taxonomy, the second one is the (usually fully resilved) tree obtained from the first one by adding branches form the inferred trees.
+Both contains trees in Newick format, the first one is the (usually unresolved) tree from the NCBI taxonomy, the second one is the (usually fully resolved) tree obtained from the first one by adding branches form the inferred trees.

 Step 5: create subalignments